gbv/PICA-Data/README.md

 ## pica\_fields( $record, $path\[, $path...\] )

-Returns a PICA record (or empty array reference) limited to fields specified inione ore more PICA path expression.
+Returns a PICA record (or empty array reference) limited to fields specified in one ore more PICA path expression.
 The following are virtually equivalent:

     pica_fields($record, $path);
     $path->record_fields($record);